 How does Medical Misdiagnosis Occur?

-By understanding medical misdiagnosis, you need to know where (and how) it happens.
+By understanding medical misdiagnosis and clinical negligence, you need to know where (and how) it happens.

 Misdiagnosis commonly occurs when a doctor has been negligent to the needs of their patient.
 It also occurs when a doctor